apache/kylin/website/_docs16/tutorial/cube_spark.md

 ln -s /etc/hadoop/conf/yarn-site.xml $KYLIN_HOME/hadoop-conf/yarn-site.xml
 ln -s /etc/hbase/2.4.0.0-169/0/hbase-site.xml $KYLIN_HOME/hadoop-conf/hbase-site.xml
 cp /etc/hive/2.4.0.0-169/0/hive-site.xml $KYLIN_HOME/hadoop-conf/hive-site.xml
-vi $KYLIN_HOME/hadoop-conf/hive-site.xml (change "hive.execution.engine" from "tez" to "mr")
+vi $KYLIN_HOME/hadoop-conf/hive-site.xml (change "hive.execution.engine" value from "tez" to "mr")

 {% endhighlight %}

-Now, let Kylin know this directory with "kylin.env.hadoop-conf-dir" in kylin.properties:
+Now, let Kylin know this directory with property "kylin.env.hadoop-conf-dir" in kylin.properties:

 {% highlight Groff markup %}
 kylin.env.hadoop-conf-dir=/usr/local/apache-kylin-2.0.0-SNAPSHOT-bin/hadoop-conf
 {% endhighlight %}

-If this property wasn't set, Kylin will use the directory that "hive-site.xml" locates in; as that folder usually has no "hbase-site.xml", will get HBase/ZK connection error in Spark.
+If this property isn't set, Kylin will use the directory that "hive-site.xml" locates in; while that folder may have no "hbase-site.xml", will get HBase/ZK connection error in Spark.

 ## Check Spark configuration

 Kylin embedes a Spark binary (v1.6.3) in $KYLIN_HOME/spark, all the Spark configurations can be managed in $KYLIN_HOME/conf/kylin.properties with prefix *"kylin.engine.spark-conf."*.
-These properties will be extracted and applied when runs Spark; E.g, if you configure "kylin.engine.spark-conf.spark.executor.memory=4G", Kylin will use "--conf spark.executor.memory=4G" as parameter when execute "spark-submit".
+These properties will be extracted and applied when runs submit Spark job; E.g, if you configure "kylin.engine.spark-conf.spark.executor.memory=4G", Kylin will use "--conf spark.executor.memory=4G" as parameter when execute "spark-submit".

 Before you run Spark cubing, suggest take a look on these configurations and do customization according to your cluster.
-Below is the default configurations, which is also the minimal config for sandbox (1 executor with 1GB memory); usually in a normal cluster, need much more executors and each has at least 4GB memory and 2 cores:
+Below is the default configurations, which is also the minimal config for a sandbox (1 executor with 1GB memory); usually in a normal cluster, need much more executors and each has at least 4GB memory and 2 cores:

 {% highlight Groff markup %}
 kylin.engine.spark-conf.spark.master=yarn